Depressurizer/Depressurizer/README.md

  - **Release Year:** This lets you assign categories to games based on their release date.
 You can assign categories for individual years, decades, or half-decades.

  - **User Score:** This lets you categorize games based on user recommendations on the Steam store.
 To use this method, you must create a set of categories to assign, and define the criteria for a game to be placed in that category.
 Each game will only be assigned to the category for the first rule that matches it.
 If a game does not match any rules, it will not be assigned to a category.

+ - **HLTB:** This lets you categorize games based on the times from http://howlongtobeat.com/ which indicate how long it takes to beat a game.

 #### Definitions of Terms and Procedures